Interest Rate Risk

 - Retirement savings have swelled as the Baby Boom generation nears retirement age.
 Typically, there has been a tendency to accelerate the pace of savings and begin to make asset allocation changes toward less risky, more income-generative assets (e.g., bonds), as one gets closer to retiring.

-Sources: Bloomberg, U.S. Treasury, Bureau of Economic Analysis Institute
+Sources: Bloomberg, U.S. Census Bureau, Bureau of Economic Analysts

 Simple Bloomberg Barclays U.S. Aggregate Index Model Suggests Low Returns

-Given that the Bloomberg Barclays U.S. Aggregate Index typically has a duration of around five years, its current yield has historically tended to be a reasonable estimate for the total return of the index over the next five years.
+Given that the Bloomberg Barclays U.S. Aggregate Bond Index (the “Agg”) typically has a duration of around five years, its current yield has historically tended to be a reasonable estimate for the total return of the index over the next five years.
 Touchstone uses this model in developing its asset class return outlook for core fixed income.
-Note that in early March after the last data point on this chart, the yield on the AGG index continued to fall to new all-time lows.
+Actions by the Fed have brought interest rates down.
+The May closing yield on the Agg is near the all-time low.
+We believe these low rates are likely to push investors out the risk spectrum to source additional yield.

 Source: Bloomberg Barclays